IFaKeEI/BCTranslationTool/README.md

 Step 8: It's done, now take a break, making translations is exhausting. :)

 #### Video
-If the steps above are too complicated for you, or you just want to see the app without downloading it, here is a short video for you :)
+If the steps above are too complicated for you, or you just want to see the app without downloading it, here is a short video guide for you :)
 (https://youtu.be/dL53t1XEqg4)